Future of Earth: Cataclysmic astronomical events

 A supernova is a cataclysmic explosion of a star.
 Within the Milky Way galaxy, supernova explosions occur on average once every 40 years.
 During the history of Earth, multiple such events have likely occurred within a distance of 100 light-years; known as a near-Earth supernova.
 Explosions inside this distance can contaminate the planet with radioisotopes and possibly impact the biosphere.
 Gamma rays emitted by a supernova react with nitrogen in the atmosphere, producing nitrous oxides.
 These molecules cause a depletion of the ozone layer that protects the surface from ultraviolet (UV) radiation from the Sun.
 An increase in UV-B radiation of only 10–30% is sufficient to cause a significant impact on life; particularly to the phytoplankton that form the base of the oceanic food chain.
 A supernova explosion at a distance of 26 light-years will reduce the ozone column density by half.
 On average, a supernova explosion occurs within 32 light-years once every few hundred million years, resulting in a depletion of the ozone layer lasting several centuries.
-Over the next two billion years, there will be about 20 supernova explosions and one gamma ray burst that will have a significant impact on the planet's biosphere.
+Over the next two billion years, it is predicted that there will be about 20 supernova explosions and one gamma ray burst that will have a significant impact on the planet's biosphere.

 The incremental effect of gravitational perturbations between the planets causes the inner Solar System as a whole to behave chaotically over long time periods.
 This does not significantly affect the stability of the Solar System over intervals of a few million years or less, but over billions of years, the orbits of the planets become unpredictable.
 Computer simulations of the Solar System's evolution over the next five billion years suggest that there is a small (less than 1%) chance that a collision could occur between Earth and either Mercury, Venus, or Mars.
 During the same interval, the odds that Earth will be scattered out of the Solar System by a passing star are on the order of 1 in 100,000 (0.001%).
 In such a scenario, the oceans would freeze solid within several million years, leaving only a few pockets of liquid water about 14 km underground.
 There is a remote chance that Earth will instead be captured by a passing binary star system, allowing the planet's biosphere to remain intact.
 The odds of this happening are about 1 in 3 million.